grey0ne/pyharmony/README.md

     harmony --hostname <harmony_host> turn_off

-    # to send device commands, look in show_config for the device and
+    # To send device commands, look in list_devices and show_commands
-    # command name, you can use either the device id or label with --device
+    # for the device_id and command name.

     harmony --hostname <harmony_host> list_devices